ministryofjustice/hmpps-github-actions/docs/workflow-migration.md

 - helm_timeout
 - helm_dir
 - helm_additional_args

+### Executors

+There are a number of CircleCI projects that refer to executors to run more than one service (eg. Node + Redis, or Java + Postgres)
+Github Actions does not have an equivalent, so separate workflows are required to carry out the job, which load the additional services (eg. Redis / Postgres).
+The migration script will identify the most common executors and insert templates to use these services into a local workflow.
+The developer can then migrate the specifics of the tests (from the original config.yml) to this workflow and create a reference from the pipeline.
+This will be logged as part of the migration script and the developer will be notified as to which jobs will need to be checked.

+The migration script contains checks for these CircleCI executors, the behaviours of which are commented within the script:

+- node_redis
+- java_postgres
+- java_localstack_postgres (including db_name)
+- localstack

 ### Removal
 Once the tasks have been migrated, the `build-test-and-deploy` workflow is removed from `.circleci/config.yml` to prevent concurrent deployment in CircleCI